Egyptians: Medieval Egypt

 The form of Islam that eventually took hold in Egypt was Sunni, though very early in this period Egyptians began to blend their new faith with indigenous beliefs and practices that had survived through Coptic Christianity.
 Just as Egyptians had been pioneers in early monasticism so they were in the development of the mystical form of Islam, Sufism.
 Various Sufi orders were founded in the 8th century and flourished until the present day.
 One of the earliest Egyptian Sufis was Dhul-Nun al-Misri (i.e., Dhul-Nun the Egyptian).
 He was born in Akhmim in AD 796 and achieved political and social leadership over the Egyptian people.

+Egyptian resistance to the Arab rule was culminated in the Bashmurian revolts, a series of revolts in the Bashmur region in the north of the Nile Delta against the Umayyad Caliphate and Abbasid Caliphate in the eighth and ninth centuries.
+Exactly how many revolts took place cannot be determined, but the major military conflicts took place in 749, 767 and 831–832.

 Dhul-Nun was regarded as the Patron Saint of the Physicians and is credited with having introduced the concept of Gnosis into Islam, as well as of being able to decipher a number of hieroglyphic characters due to his knowledge of Coptic.
 He was keenly interested in ancient Egyptian sciences, and claimed to have received his knowledge of alchemy from Egyptian sources.